sun-wendy/DafnyBench/README.md

 ## Overview 📊

-DafnyBench is the largest benchmark of its kind for training and evaluating machine learning systems for formal software verification, with over 750 programs.
+DafnyBench is the largest benchmark of its kind for training and evaluating machine learning systems for formal software verification, with over 750 Dafny programs.
 <br><br>